GoogleChromeLabs/third-party-capital/README.md

   - **code**: String literal of the script to inject (only used for inline scripts)
   - **key** _(optional<sup>\*</sup>)_: Key string
   - **params**: An array of parameter names that when used as arguments by the user are assigned as query parameters to the URL
+  - **optionalParams**: An object, where keys are optional parameters and values are default values.
   - **strategy**: String literal to denote loading strategy of third-party script (on the server, on the client, during browser idle time, or in a web worker)
   - **location**: String literal to denote whether to inject the script in <head> or <body> (only useful if strategy=server is used)
   - **action**: String literal to denote whether to prepend or append the script (only useful if strategy=server is used)